-- The effective implementation of this Child Protection Policy and safeguarding procedures in accordance with current government guidance on Keeping Children Safe in Education and local agreed inter agency safeguarding procedures set up by the Harrow Safeguarding Children Board. - Safeguarding policies and procedures are reviewed annually, and information provided to the local authority about them and about how the above duties have been discharged.
+- That Part 1 of (KCSIE 2021) is made available to all staff working directly with children. - The condensed Part 1 found in annex A, KCSIE 2021 is made available to those staff not working directly with children, including governing body members and proprietors. - The effective implementation of this Child Protection Policy and safeguarding procedures in accordance with current government guidance on Keeping Children Safe in Education and local agreed inter agency safeguarding procedures set up by the Harrow Safeguarding Children Board. - Safeguarding policies and procedures are reviewed annually, and information provided to the local authority about them and about how the above duties have been discharged. - The school operates safe recruitment procedures and makes sure that all appropriated checks are carried out on staff and volunteers to ensure suitability to work with children. - The Chair of Governors will be responsible in the event of an allegation of abuse being made against the Head of School.
+He can be contacted via the school. - Has a named governor for safeguarding and child protection that is trained as required and who will oversee the school's policy and practice and champion safeguarding issues. - Appointment of Lead Designated Persons for Safeguarding and Child Protection who are senior members of the school leadership team. - Liaise closely with the Designated Safeguarding Lead and receive regular reports to monitor procedures and practices to ensure compliance. - To appoint a designated teacher to ensure that staff have the skills and knowledge necessary respond to respond to the needs and promote the educational achievement of vulnerable children including those with disabilities and who are looked after by the local authority; - Ensure the school contributes to multi-agency working in line with the current statutory guidance Working together to safeguard children. - Appropriate arrangements in place that set out the process and principles of information sharing to reflect Working together to safeguard children, GDPR and Data Protection Bill. - Relevant 'safeguarding' training (including online safety), for all school staff/volunteers is delivered at induction and - Ensure all staff undergo regular updated safeguarding training including online safety and the requirement to ensure children are taught about safeguarding, including online safety that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - Whilst considering the above training requirements, governing bodies and proprietors should have regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all pupils. - Whilst considering the above training requirements, governing bodies and proprietors should be aware that the cohort of students in an Alternative Provision often have complex needs and should be aware of the additional risk of harm that their students may be vulnerable to

-- The school operates safe recruitment procedures and makes sure that all appropriated checks are carried out on staff and volunteers to ensure suitability to work with children. - The Chair of Governors will be responsible in the event of an allegation of abuse being made against the Head of School.
-He can be contacted via the school. - Has a named governor for safeguarding and child protection that is trained as required and who will oversee the school's policy and practice and champion safeguarding issues. - Appointment of Lead Designated Persons for Safeguarding and Child Protection who are senior members of the school leadership team. - Liaise closely with the Designated Safeguarding Lead and receive regular reports to monitor procedures and practices to ensure compliance. - To appoint a designated teacher to ensure that staff have the skills and knowledge necessary respond to respond to the needs and promote the educational achievement of vulnerable children including those with disabilities and who are looked after by the local authority; - Ensure the school contributes to multi-agency working in line with the current statutory guidance Working together to safeguard children. - Appropriate arrangements in place that set out the process and principles of information sharing to reflect Working together to safeguard children, GDPR and Data Protection Bill. - Relevant 'safeguarding' training (including online safety), for all school staff/volunteers, is attended, as per this policy. - Ensure that the curriculum supports children in recognising and responding to risks including online safety. - Appropriate and careful management of allegations procedures are in place. - Appropriate safeguarding responses and procedures in place for: Sexual violence and sexual harassment between children, children who go missing from education, FGM, antibullying, and preventing radicalisation. - Deficiencies or weaknesses in safeguarding arrangements are remedied without delay.
+- Ensure that the curriculum supports children in recognising and responding to risks including online safety. - Appropriate and careful management of allegations procedures are in place. - Appropriate safeguarding responses and procedures in place for: Sexual violence and sexual harassment between children, children who go missing from education, FGM, antibullying, and preventing radicalisation. - Deficiencies or weaknesses in safeguarding arrangements are remedied without delay.